 As described in the previous section the grounding wires in a house are not truly grounded.
+And they may also carry dirty electricity.
 The grounding prong of an electrical outlet should not be used to ground people.
 It is much better to use a separate dedicated ground rod.

 This also goes for connecting any shielding to the ground, such as a shielding bed canopy.
-Shielding is usually not enhanced by grounding it, anyway.
+Shielding may not be enhanced by grounding it, anyway.

 The earth is not a trash can for electricity